magda-io/magda/README.md

 [![Try it out](https://img.shields.io/badge/try%20it%20out-demo.dev.magda.io-blue.svg)](https://demo.dev.magda.io)
 [![Get help or discuss on spectrum](https://img.shields.io/badge/Get%20help%20or%20discuss-on%20spectrum-7B16FF.svg?logoColor=white&logo=spectrum)](https://spectrum.chat/magda)

-Magda is a data catalog system that provides a single place where all of an organization's data can be catalogued, enriched, searched, tracked and prioritized - whether big or small, internally or externally sourced, available as files, databases or APIs.
+Magda is a data catalog system that will provide a single place where all of an organization's data can be catalogued, enriched, searched, tracked and prioritized - whether big or small, internally or externally sourced, available as files, databases or APIs.
 Magda is designed specifically around the concept of _federation_ - providing a single view across all data of interest to a user, regardless of where the data is stored or where it was sourced from.
-The system is able to quickly crawl external data sources, track changes, make automatic enhancements and push notifications when changes occur, giving data users a one-stop shop to discover all the data that's available to them.
+The system is able to quickly crawl external data sources, track changes, make automatic enhancements and make notifications when changes occur, giving data users a one-stop shop to discover all the data that's available to them.

 ![Magda Search Demo](docs/assets/searchdemo420p.gif)

+## Current Status
+Magda is under active development.
+It's been used in production for over a year by [data.gov.au](https://data.gov.au), and is relatively mature for use as an open data search engine.
+Work over the past year has been to develop it into a more general-purpose data catalogue for use within organisations, and this is ongoing - you're welcome to try it for this use case, but expect some rough edges!

 ## Features

--   A heavily automated, quick and easy to use data cataloguing process intended to produce high-quality metadata for discovery
 -   Powerful and scalable search based on ElasticSearch
 -   Quick and reliable aggregation of external sources of datasets
 -   An unopinionated central store of metadata, able to cater for most metadata schemas
 -   Federated authentication via passport.js - log in via Google, Facebook, WSFed, AAF, CKAN, and easily create new providers.
--   Easy, one-step (or close to) installation and upgrades
--   Based on Kubernetes for cloud agnosticism - deployable nearly any cloud, or on-premises.
+-   Based on Kubernetes for cloud agnosticism - deployable to nearly any cloud, on-premises, or on a local machine.
+-   Easy (as long as you know Kubernetes) installation and upgrades
 -   Extensions are based on adding new docker images to the cluster, and hence can be developed in any language

 ### Currently Under Development

+-   A heavily automated, quick and easy to use data cataloguing process intended to produce high-quality metadata for discovery
 -   A robust, policy-based authorization system built on Open Policy Agent - write flexible policies to restrict access to datasets and have them work across the system, including by restricting search results to what you're allowed to see.
--   Refinements to the data catalog
 -   Storage of datasets
--   Deduplication of datasets, without necessarily storing the underlying data

 Our current roadmap is available at https://magda.io/docs/roadmap